baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_roicolorfile.md

 	- name of the file holding color rgba definition
 	- there is no .txt extension in this attribute
 - EnableSegmentEditor="Y"
+    - an attribute of the Page element
     - to open the Segment Editor tab in the Image Quizzer
 - SegmentRequiredOnAnyImage="Y"
+    - an attribute of the Page element
     - the user cannot advance to the next Page of images and questions until a contour has been created on any of the images displayed